httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Request Target {#content-request-target}

-The `@request-target` identifier refers to the full request target of the HTTP request message.
+The `@request-target` identifier refers to the full request target of the HTTP request message, as defined in {{SEMANTICS}} Section 7.1.
 The value of the request target can take different forms, depending on the type of request.
+For HTTP 1.1, the value is equivalent to the request target portion of the request line.
+If used, the `@request-target` identifier MUST occur only once in the signature input.

 The origin form value is combination of the absolute path and query components of the request URL.
 For example, the following request message: